 4 - Everything is more magical with four

-Birthdays, holidays, finding turtles and eating Budget Saver Twin Pops - there is just so much magic when my four littles are celebrating and discovering things with each other.
+Birthdays, holidays, finding turtles and eating popsicle sticks - there is just so much magic when my four littles are celebrating and discovering things with each other.
 It’s almost like having an embedded party every single day.
 The wonderment of my littles anytime we explore on each of their tiny faces makes my heart soar.

 5 - Being okay with delaying pretty much anything you wanted to get done